 #4 Thai Basil (Horapha)

 Thai basil is a grassy and spicy aromatic herb that is a classic Thai ingredient.
 It can be differentiated from other varieties of basil by its distinct purple stems.
-Thai basil can be used as a garnish in salads or added to popular dishes such as Pad Kra Pao (a stir-fried dish best served with ground meat) - which is one of my favourite Thai dishes - for a fresh, herbaceous kick.
+Thai basil can be used as a garnish in salads or added to popular dishes such as Pad Kra Pao (a stir-fried dish best served with ground meat) - which is one of our favourite Thai dishes - for a fresh, herbaceous kick.

 Storage Hack: Wrap Thai basil in paper towels and place in a zip-top bag.
 Refrigerate for up to a week.

 #5 Shallots and Garlic (Hom Daeng and Kra-thiam)

 Shallots or Thai Red Onions, and garlic are the twin pillars of Thai cuisine and make up the base of many Thai dishes.
 Shallots differ from other onions with its milder and sweeter flavour.
 Both these ingredients can be used to flavour stir fries and curries or chopped up and eaten raw together with dipping sauces.

 Tip: Fresh shallots are less pungent and have a slightly sweet aftertaste.